Adventures In Autoimmuning

 Ahhhh, brain fog.
 It’s hard to get mad at the hubs for not listening when in fact, I’m the one not listening, right??
 But this actually all started long before I was accidentally tuning-out my husband.

 When my son was a ripe 3 weeks old, I felt like I had postpartum depression.
-Plus, the brain fog.
-And inflammation (which I equated to “swelling”), bouts of IBS, constant fatigue, pain…. all of which were pretty new to me.
+I also had inflammation (which I equated to “swelling”), bouts of IBS, constant fatigue, pain…. all of which were pretty new to me.

 So naturally I paid a visit to my doc, who at least agreed I had IBS but gave me no way to manage it.
 He also promptly ordered blood work and within 48 hours was handing me a prescription for Synthroid, along with a cavalier “just take it once a day”.
 Because you know, my “thyroid isn’t working”.
-And that was that…I embarked on an uneducated, medicated journey that would last more than a decade.
+And that was that…I embarked on an uneducated journey that would last more than a decade, with several mile markers along the way.

-Then one day, my son and I were at the grocery store and I felt my hand begin to go numb.
+Fast forward to late 2013— my son and I were at the grocery store and I felt my hand begin to go numb.
 He said, “mom your hand is so white!”.
-And sure enough, my fingers had lost all blood flow and we’re literally white as snow.
+And sure enough, my fingers had lost all blood flow and looked like something out of The Walking Dead.
 Now that was a surprise!

 But it was a surprise I needed.
 It caused me to remember something… my dad had the same thing happen to him from time to time, and I remembered he’d called it “Raynaud’s Syndrome”.
 Could this be the same thing?

-And with that, off to the doctor I went!
-Not the same docs as before, mind you.
+After experience the zombie-finger thing off and on for a few months and determining it wasn’t a “fluke”, I brought it to my doctors attention!
+Not the same doc as before, mind you.
 He determined that it indeed was Raynaud’s Syndrome, an autoimmune condition affecting the circulatory response of certain areas of the body, namely fingers and toes (with me, it also affects my ears, nose, and breasts).
 He also had the wisdom to order more blood work, which brings me to 2014…

 Oh, this was a fun year!!
 I’ll never forget it.
 I received a phone call at the office in early spring.
 It was the results of that blood work.
 All I heard her say was “platelets are elevated” and “referring you to a hematologist at ABC Oncology”.